-NOTE: If your refrigerator is placed with the door hinge side against a wall, you may have to allow additional space so the door can be opened wider.
+If your refrigerator is placed with the door hinge side against a wall, you may have to allow additional space so the door can be opened wider.

 Your refrigerator should be positioned to allow easy access to a counter when removing food.
 To make this possible, the direction in which the doors open can be reversed.
-See Door Removal & Reversal Instructions on page 6.
+See Door Removal & Reversal Instructions.